kgpavan/resume/README.md

 London, Greater London, United Kingdom

 - Developed and maintained core applications for Camden Council, improving processes for residents and internal users through a user-centered approach.
+- Utilized expertise in server-side JavaScript using Node.js to build responsive and robust application backends.
 - Collaborated within an Agile Scrum team to ensure consistent, high-quality deployments through CI/CD pipelines and automated testing.
+Collaborated with cross-functional teams to design, deploy, and managed application architectures tailored to client needs.
 - Built and optimized APIs to streamline integrations across systems, supporting complex workflows and enhancing functionality.
 - Conducted rigorous end-to-end testing using automation, increasing software reliability and deployment speed.
 - Leveraged Docker for containerized deployments, simplifying the deployment and maintenance of applications.